ni/nimi-python/docs/nidcpower/class.rst

-        .. note:: This property is not supported by all devices.
-Refer to the Supported Properties by Device topic for information about supported devices.
+        .. note:: This property is not supported on all devices.
+For more information about supported devices, search ni.com for Supported Properties by Device.

              This property returns -1 when the :py:attr:`nidcpower.Session.power_allocation_mode` property is set to :py:data:`~nidcpower.PowerAllocationMode.DISABLED`.